Infrared-Improved Soft-wall AdS/QCD Model for Mesons: Influences of Input Parameters

-We now discuss the possible effects caused from different parameterization of the coupling of quartic interaction.
+We now discuss the possible effects caused from different parameterizations of the coupling of quartic interaction $\lambda_X(z)$.
 In general, there are various parameterizations for the z-dependent function to fit the required UV and IR boundary conditions.
 For the coupling of the quartic interaction $\lambda_X(z)$, we have made a simple parametrization given in Eq. (\ref{lambda}).
-Here we shall consider other typical parameterizations to see its effect.
-Two other parametrization forms for $\lambda_X(z)$ are showed in Table.\ref{Table:forms of lambda}.
+Here we shall consider other typical parameterizations with the same IR behavior to see the possible influences.
+Three other parametrization forms for $\lambda_X(z)$ and their IR behavior are showed in Table.\ref{Table:forms of lambda}.

-In case A, the leading IR behavior of $\lambda_X(z\to \infty)$ is approaching to a constant in a linear form of $z$ rather than in a quadratic form given in Eq.(\ref{lambda}).
-In case B, we take $\lambda_X(z)$ to be a constant which does not depend on the UV and IR behaviors.
-The corresponding numerical results for these two cases are presented in Table.\ref{Table:lambda results}.
+In cases A and B, the UV behaviors are the same with $\lambda_X(z\to 0)\sim 0$, so as to recover the conformal symmetry at UV limit.
+The IR behavior of cases A and B is consistent with Eq. (\ref{lambdaBC}).
+In case C we take a constant coupling $\lambda_X$ for a comparison as it has been considered in all previous works.
+The corresponding numerical results for these three cases are presented in Table.\ref{Table:lambda results}.
 Note that the quartic interaction of bulk scalar field can only affect the mass spectra of scalar mesons.

-From Table.\ref{Table:lambda results}, one can see that the numerical results for both case A and case B only have a slight change.
-Therefore, we may come to a conclusion that the numerical predictions in the bulk holographic QCD are not sensitive to the parametrization of the coupling of the quartic interaction.
+From Table.\ref{Table:lambda results}, one can see that the resulting predictions for the mass spectra of resonance scalar mesons are not sensitive to the specific forms of parametrization.
+In all cases A, B and C, the appropriate IR behavior leads to a consistent prediction for the scalar mesons.
 Note that the sign of the quartic interaction is crucial to obtain a stable vacuum.
 An opposite sign of quartic term was taken in ref. \cite{unstable}, which yielded an unstable vacuum and resulted in a ghost ground state.